jsking2920/466-Aperture/README.md

 # Aperture
-Developed by Joyce Zheng, Scott King, and Will Ozeas for 15-466 at CMU.
+Developed by Joyce Zhang, Scott King, and Will Ozeas for 15-466 at CMU.

 ![Screen Shot](screenshot.png)